GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a GMC Yukon are $1,008 a year including full coverage.
-Comprehensive costs an estimated $180, collision insurance costs $202, and liability costs around $468.
-Buying just liability costs as low as $518 a year, and insurance for high-risk drivers costs around $2,162.
-Teens receive the highest rates at up to $4,034 a year.
+U.S. average insurance rates for a GMC Yukon are $1,008 a year for full coverage.
+Comprehensive costs around $180 a year, collision costs $202, and liability costs around $468.
+Liability-only insurance costs as low as $518 a year, with high-risk driver insurance costing around $2,162.
+Teen drivers pay the highest rates at $4,034 a year or more.

 Average premium for full coverage: $1,008

-Rate estimates include $500 policy deductibles, split liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Rates are averaged for all 50 U.S. states and for all Yukon models.
+Price estimates include $500 physical damage insurance deductibles, 30/60 liability limits, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all states and Yukon trim levels.

 Use the form below to get customized rates for your location.